-FDT/DTM Interoperability Support Test, where FDT stands for Field Device Tool and DTM stands for Device Type Manager.
-It is a program or activity in order to reinforce the interoperability between Yokogawa FDT Frame application and the DTM's of third party field device vendors.
-DTM and frame application are being developed independently of one another, with the only prerequisite to comply with given FDT interfaces.
+FDT/DTM Interoperability Support Test, where FDT stands for Field Device Tool and DTM stands for Device Type Manager, is a test activity to reinforce the interoperability between Yokogawa FDT Frame application and the DTM's of third party field device vendors.
+DTM and Frame application are being developed independently of one another, with the only prerequisite to comply with given FDT interfaces.
 The interaction can only work, when compliance with these interfaces can be ensured.
-Even though the FDT Group itself validates the DTM by a certification process, Yokogawa additionally has established an "Interoperability Test Lab" to verify the interoperability of the DTM's with our frame applications namely PRM and FieldMate.
+Even though the FDT Group itself validates the DTM by a certification process, Yokogawa additionally established an "Interoperability Test Lab" to verify the interoperability of the DTM's with our Frame applications, namely PRM and FieldMate.

-PRM has an open integration tool to connect with external application softwares such as valve management softwares and device maintenance softwares.
-This scheme is called PLUG-IN Application (PIA) interface.
-It enables these softwares to run on PRM as client softwares and enables them to communicate with related devices through Yokogawa host systems.
-Yokogawa provides a PIA interfacing development kit for software suppliers with a contract.
+PRM has an open integration tool to connect with external applications such as valve management and device maintenance software.
+This scheme is called the plug-in application (PIA) interface.
+It enables this software to run on PRM as a client and enables it to communicate with related devices through Yokogawa host systems.
+Yokogawa provides a PIA development kit for software suppliers with a contract.
 The suppliers are requested to develop interfacing software and to send it to Yokogawa for integration testing.

 PRM supports the following models as HART communication interfaces and has the ability to access parameters and diagnostics information of HART devices via a multiplexer.